 the River Thames.
 In preparation for the 2012 Olympics, yet another

-6 km leg is being added to the system: the section from Canning Town
+6 km leg was added to the system: the section from Canning Town to Stratford

-to Stratford was taken over from the North London Railway, and a short
+was taken over from the North London Railway, and a short extension

-extension to Stratford International Station was newly built (6 stations).
+to Stratford International Station was newly built (6 stations).
+This

-trains, although all trains have a stewart onboard who is responsible
+trains, although all trains have a steward onboard who is responsible

 for door closing.
 The basic line pattern is: